weizheng1910/Learning-Notes/Webpack.md

 Example:</br>
 Babel converts ES6 JS syntax into ES5.
 Webpack can use the Babel-loader to process code written in ES6.
 #### Plugins
 Plugins perform a wider range of task.
+E.g.
-E.g. `html-webpack-plugin` creates a HTML file by with all your generated bundles.
+* `html-webpack-plugin` creates a HTML file by with all your generated bundles.
-Or the extractTextPlugin extract modules into a specified file.
+* extractTextPlugin (DEPRECTATED) extract modules into a specified file.

 ```
 const path = require('path');